 5210 - 5229 Professional Development Including employee tuition reimbursement, dues, memberships, and 5230 - 5259 subscriptions.
-Supplies, Minor Equipment and Postage 7720 - 7723 All Material Fee related supplies are to be recorded in the General Fund or a Special Revenue Fund under classification 5230, using cost centers which are the equivalent of instructional areas (excludes 000, 100, 200, 300, 400, 500, 600, 700, 800 and 900-999).
+Supplies, Minor Equipment and Postage All Material Fee related supplies are to be recorded in the General Fund or a Special Revenue Fund under classification 5230, using cost centers which are the equivalent of instructional areas (excludes 000, 100, 200, 300, 400, 500, 600, 700, 800 and 900-999).
 Supplies not related to Material Fees are not to be recorded under this classification in cost centers equivalent to instructional areas.
 See the Material Fee section of this manual for more information.
 5260 - 5269 Duplicating/Printing/Photocopying All Material Fee related duplicating/printing/photocopying is to be recorded in the General Fund or a Special Revenue Fund under classification 5260, using cost centers which are the equivalent of instructional areas (excludes 000, 100, 200, 300, 400, 500, 600, 700, 800 and 900-999).
 Duplicating/printing/photocopying not related to Material Fees are not to be recorded under this classification in cost centers equivalent to instructional areas.
 See the Material Fees section of this manual for more information.
 5270 - 5279 Advertising/Publications 5280 - 5289 Repairs 5290 Teacher Certification This classification is not aidable.
 Only report the amount billed by the System Office.
 Report locally incurred cost such as certification classes in other classifications as appropriate.
 5299 Unallocated Expenditures Expenditures otherwise recorded in classification 5200-5299 and 5350-5399 may be consolidated in this classification.
 Classifications/expenditure types which may not be included are 5230 Supplies, 5260 Duplicating/Printing/Photocopying and 5290 Teacher Certification.
 5230 and 5260 must be recorded separately for material fee computations and 5290 must be recorded separately for state aid computations.
 Use of this consolidated classification is optional.
 5301 - 5349 Professional Academic Contracts Include instruction, curriculum development, and technical assistance under Cost Centers 000 - 918.
 Includes honorariums.
-5350 - 5399 Professional Non-Academic/Other Contracts 5410 - 5419 Includes honorariums.
-Rentals 5410 - 5415 All facility rentals are to be recorded under classification 5418-5419.
+5350 - 5399 Professional Non-Academic/Other Contracts Includes honorariums.
+5410 - 5419 Rentals All facility rentals are to be recorded under classification 5418-5419.
 Non- facility rentals are to be recorded in classifications 5410-5417.
 All operational facility rentals are to be recorded in the General Fund or a Special Revenue Fund under Cost Center 978.
 5431 Interest Expense 5432 Uncollectible Student Fees Expense This classification is not aidable.
-5433 Student Reengagement Expense (for use during FY 2020-21 and FY 2021-22) 5434 This classification is not aidable.
-Bank Service/Credit Card/Collection Agency Fees 5454 bank service, create cardy conection Agency rees
+5434 Bank Service/Credit Card/Collection Agency Fees

 General/Special Revenue Fund - Record fees related to student enrollments (course fees, activity fees, etc.) in Cost Center 931.
 Record all other operational fees in Cost Center 953.

 Other Funds - Record non-operational fees in the appropriate cost center and fund, e.g., record credit card fees resulting from bookstore transactions in cost center 981, fund 5.

-5435 WI GI Bill Supplemental Payments Supplemental payments made under the WI GI Bill to students (based on required conversion to federal Post 911 Act benefits).
-Classification only reportable under cost center 935 Financial Aid/Veterans Affairs in fund 1, function 3.
-5440 - 5449 Insurance Includes worker's and unemployment compensation.
+5435 WI GI Bill Supplemental Payments

+Supplemental payments made under the WI GI Bill to students (based on required conversion to federal Post 911 Act benefits).
+Classification only reportable under cost center 935 Financial Aid/Veterans Affairs in fund 1,

+function 3.

+5440 - 5449 Insurance

+Includes worker's and unemployment compensation.
 Insurance recoveries are to be contra-expensed to the account(s) used to record the loss.

+5450 - 5459 Utilities

+5460 Depreciation

-5450 - 5459 Utilities 5460 Depreciation 5500 - 5549 Student Activities/Clubs 5600 - 5649 Federal and State Grants, Loans, and Scholarships 5650 - 5699 Other Expenditures The total for this range shall not exceed 5% of the total expenditures in the 52XX - 56XX range.
+5500 - 5549 Student Activities/Clubs

+5600 - 5649 Federal and State Grants, Loans, and Scholarships

+5650 - 5699 Other Expenditures

+The total for this range shall not exceed 5% of the total expenditures in the 52XX - 56XX range.
 If the total is expected to exceed 5%, the district must submit the composition of Other Expenditures (included types and amounts) to the UFFAS contact for review.
 It may be necessary for the System Office to create additional Current Expense classifications based on a review of these requests.